akka/akka/akka-docs-dev/rst/scala/stream-composition.rst

 instance of it.
 While it is possible to create new :class:`Shape` types, it is usually recommended to use one of the matching built-in ones.

+The resulting graph is already a properly wrapped module, so there is no need to call `named()` to encapsulate the graph, but it is a good practice to give names to modules to help debugging.

 |

 .. image:: ../images/compose_graph_shape.png